Greetings friends of Outlander Anatomy and welcome to today’s lesson! Do you recognize the classic seven wonders of the world?

 Of this very timely topic!

-Now, we all ken that Claire gets her first looksee at Jamie’s blest-chest in Starz episode 102, Castle Leoch.
-But, Herself wrote in Outlander that Claire made touchdown with that chest even before Castle Leoch!
-First time was after the Cocknammon Rock battle.
-She places a hand on his chest twice, and then her knee!
-Best she didn’t learn that in nursing school!
-From Outlander book:
+Now, we all ken that Claire gets her first TV looksee at Jamie’s blest-chest in Starz episode 102, Castle Leoch.
+But, Herself wrote in Outlander that Claire made touchdown with his chest when he fainted from blood loss after Cocknammon Rock:

 “Stop!
 Help!”
 I yelled.
 “He’s going over!” … Jamie slid off headfirst like a sack of stones, luckily landing in someone’s arms.
 The rest of the men were off their horses and had him laid in a field by the time I had scrambled down.
 “He’s breathin’,” said one.